xelis-project/xelis-explorer/README.md

 Using node server:
 `npm run build-dev:node` and `npm run start-dev:node`

-Using index (no ssr, use browser to load html):
+Using index (no ssr, no server, use browser to load html):
-`npm run build-dev:index` and `npm run start-dev:index`
+`npm run build-dev:index`

 ## Production